 But the experience taught me (the hard way) that many people leave high school not knowing the first thing about how to write a decent research paper.

-I’d find myself thinking over and over again, “Get to your point,” while I read through page after page of poorly constructed information.
+As I read their research papers, I’d find myself thinking over and over again, “Get to the point!”
+I read through page after page of poorly constructed information.

-In high school I was taught to write PEA (point/example/analysis) essays or research papers.
+In high school I was taught to write PEA (point-example-analysis) essays or research papers.
 I’ve also heard them called PAX essays or PEE essays.

 The PEA Formula

-- Every paragraph must have a Point that is supports the main point.
+- Point: Every paper/essay must have a main point and every paragraph must have a point that supports the main point.

 Here’s a basic example of a PEA paragraph:

-Dogs are great pets to own, they also require a lot of work.
-(Point) I love playing with my dog in the yard, but before we do that I need to brush him and feed him.
-(Example) In addition I’m also responsible for cleaning his messes in the yard, or the house if he has an accident.
+Dogs are great pets to own, but they also require a lot of work.
+(Point) I love playing with my dog in the yard, but before we do that, I need to brush him and feed him.
+(Example) In addition I’m also responsible for cleaning his messes in the yard, or in the house if he has an accident.
 (Example) Even though I don’t always enjoy what goes along with taking care of my dog, playing with him and seeing his tail wag are reward enough.
 (Analysis)